brodave318/Tic-Tac-Toe-Game/README.md

-<h2>Create a basic Tic Tac Toe Game from the course 'Projects In JavaScript & JQuery' by Eduonix Learning Solutions -- Udemy<h2>
+<h2>Create a basic Tic-Tac-Toe Game from the course 'Projects In JavaScript & JQuery' by Eduonix Learning Solutions -- Udemy<h2>
 <hr>
 <h3>Project Description</h3>
 * Create a basic tic tac toe game from scratch<br>